Deraen/sass4clj/README.md

 Both sass4clj still works and will receive bug fixes, but difference between libsass and dart-sass will continue growing.

+Some ideas if you need to read read files from the classpath or jar files:

+- It might be possible to extend dart-sass through [Importer API](https://pub.dev/documentation/sass/latest/sass/Importer-class.html)
+- Just extract files from the jar files in a script before calling dart-sass compile (for example using `clj` and `unzip`)

 ## Features

 - Jsass features